esamson/cpages-maven-plugin/README.md

 starts a [LiveReload][5] server so you can continue editing your text and diagrams and get an automatically updated view on your browser.

 `mvn deploy` will render and upload the pages to your Confluence wiki.
-New pages will be created, existing ones get updated.
+New pages and attachments will be created, existing ones get updated.

 ### Why?